Right-fit CMS is a must for your eCommerce business, right?

 Your Content Management System will support your expansion.
 Most CMSs can extend their functionality beyond default capacities, normally by purchasing modules or plug-ins.

 It seems difficult.
 However, it can be accomplished by following the basics.
-You must have strong focus on the followings while you design your framework:
+You must have a strong focus on the followings while you design your framework:

 - Make Progress toward Particular Outline: Always code to interfaces, support composition over legacy and so on.